 In response to the rise of fentanyl in Alabama, state and local officials have taken a number of steps to try and address the issue.
 In 2018, Governor Kay Ivey signed a bill into law that increased penalties for fentanyl trafficking and allowed law enforcement to charge individuals who distribute fentanyl with murder if their drugs lead to a fatal overdose.
 Additionally, the Alabama Department of Public Health has launched a number of initiatives aimed at reducing opioid prescriptions and increasing access to addiction treatment services.

 As shown here, fentanyl has become a significant public health concern in Alabama.
 This is evident in the overdose deaths involving the drug on the rise in recent years.
 Factors contributing to the rise of fentanyl in the state include its increasing availability due to drug trafficking organizations.
 While state and local officials have taken steps to address the issue, there are further steps to combat the growing problem of fentanyl in Alabama and across the United States.

 According to the latest data available, from the Alabama Department of Public Health’s Opioid Data Dashboard, fentanyl was a part of 439 overdose deaths in the state in 2020.
 That represents a slight decrease from the previous year, but it is still a significant number of fatalities.
 Additionally, the dashboard shows that there were 3,567 emergency department visits related to opioids in the state in 2020, suggesting that the opioid epidemic continues to be a major public health issue in Alabama.

 The treatment of fentanyl addiction typically involves a comprehensive approach.
-This means that it addresses both the physical dependence and the psychological aspects of addiction.
 Here are two treatment options for fentanyl addiction: